What does VMware Telco Cloud Automation do?

 Yes, VMware Telco Cloud Automation provides orchestration and automation across the virtual domains, including the core, edge and RAN.

-Through the new “Project Lattice,” Network Slicing is offered as a Tech Preview in Telco Cloud Automation 2.0.
-VMware Telco Cloud Automation will evolve to become a Communication Service Management Function (CSMF), a domain-level Network Slicing Subnet Management Function (NSSMF) and a cross-domain Network Slicing Management Function (NSMF) in addition to its essential role as an orchestrator and as the infrastructure manager.
-Supporting network slicing orchestration on the domain and cross-domain levels will place Telco Cloud Automation as a centralized management component that controls the lifecycle of the infrastructure and up to the application and service levels, allowing our customers to extend the level of automation of their networks without the need to invest in costly integrations.
+Network Slicing for VMware Telco Cloud Automation supports Communication Service Management Function (CSMF), a domain-level Network Slicing Subnet Management Function (NSSMF) and a cross-domain Network Slicing Management Function (NSMF).
+Supporting network slicing orchestration on the domain and cross-domain levels, Telco Cloud Automation acts as a centralized management component that controls the lifecycle from infrastructure to the application and service levels.
+In short, it allows you to extend the level of automation of your networks without the need to invest in costly integrations.

-Kubernetes has been created for enterprise and consumer applications container management and does not comply, by default, to many carrier-grade telco industry requirements and standards (e.g., ETSI-MANO or integration with 3rd party components like OSS, assurance system, EMS and applications).
-Telco Cloud Automation provides a singular approach to extend and adapt the standard Kubernetes to a Service Providers’ cloud-native requirements, in addition to providing an abstraction layer to simplify Kubernetes utilization for the Service Provider.
+Kubernetes (K8s) has been created for enterprise and consumer applications container management and does not comply, by default, to many carrier-grade telco industry requirements and standards (e.g., ETSI-MANO or integration with 3rd party components like OSS, assurance system, EMS and applications).
+Telco Cloud Automation provides a singular approach to extend and adapt the standard Kubernetes to a your cloud-native requirements, in addition to providing an abstraction layer to simplify your Kubernetes utilization.